 In short, New Zealand carries out Niue’s defence and foreign affairs on their behalf if requested by Niue.

-New Zealand also “provides necessary economic and administrative assistance to Niue”.
-The details on how the Governments of Niue and New Zealand cooperate are outlined further in the 2019 Statement of Partnership.
+New Zealand also works to “support Niue’s economic recovery and long-term economic resilience”.
+The details on how the Governments of Niue and New Zealand cooperate are outlined further in the 2022-25 Statement of Partnership.

-Additionally, being in free association within the Realm of New Zealand means that Niue’s nationals are automatically given New Zealand citizenship and share New Zealand’s head of state, Queen Elizabeth II.
+Additionally, being in free association within the Realm of New Zealand means that Niue’s nationals are automatically given New Zealand citizenship and share New Zealand’s head of state, the Monarch of the United Kingdom.

 Niue has been operating as a self-governing state in free association with New Zealand since 3 September 1974.

-The Niue Constitution Act of 1974 grants executive authority in Her Majesty the Queen in Right of New Zealand, represented by the Governor-General of New Zealand.
+The Niue Constitution Act of 1974 grants executive authority to His Majesty the King in Right of New Zealand, represented by the Governor-General of New Zealand.
 The Constitution specifies that everyday practice involves the exercise of sovereignty by the Cabinet of Niue, which is composed of the Premier and of three other ministers.
 The Premier and ministers are members of the Niue Legislative Assembly, i.e. the nation’s parliament.